Nutty

 Capital at risk.

-As you’re self-employed, you’re responsible for your own pension, that means you have to set it up yourself, and decide how much you want to pay into it.
+As you’re a contractor, so self-employed, you’re responsible for your own contractor pension, that means you have to set it up yourself, and decide how much you want to pay into it.
 It might sound daunting, but it's actually a great thing – and super easy to do.
 The hardest part is taking the plunge, by signing up and committing to a regular saving scheme.

 The type of pension you’ll need is called a personal pension (sometimes called a self-employed pension or private pension).